 1. Each wire shelf rack has silicone suction cups and split tubing to hold the rack in place.
-Attach three of the suction feet and four of the split silicone tubing sections to each shelf rack in the positions shown below.
+Attach the feet and the split silicone tubing sections to each shelf rack in the positions shown below.
 Leave a gap of approximately 10mm (1⁄2 inch) between the bottom of the silicone tubing and the bottom shelf rung.
 This will allow the bottom shelf to be inserted with ease.

-Place the shelf racks in the incubator chamber, making sure that each rack's rear suction cup is pressed firmly against the rear of the chamber, and that each piece of silicone tubing is touching the chamber wall.
+Place the shelf racks in the incubator chamber, making sure that each rack's rear suction cover is pressed firmly against the rear of the chamber, and that each piece of silicone tubing is touching the chamber wall.

-Beginning with the bottom shelf, install both shelves.
-Each shelf has an anti-tip groove which must be properly inserted onto each shelf rack guide.
+Beginning with the bottom shelf, install shelves.
+Each shelf must be properly inserted onto each shelf rack guide.
 For orientation, the front edge of the shelf faces downward, while the back edge of the shelf faces upward.